 1. High-Density Polyethylene (HDPE) Jars

-These are the classic, rigid plastic bottles commonly found on supplement shelves.
+These are the classic rigid plastic bottles you see on supplement shelves.

 - Pros: Excellent moisture barrier, durable and shatter-resistant, cost-effective for large runs, and opaque to protect light-sensitive ingredients.

-- Cons: Can be bulky for shipping, often requires a separate desiccant packet inside to control humidity, and some consumers prefer more sustainable options.
+- Cons: Bulky for shipping, usually need a desiccant packet inside to control humidity, and some consumers prefer greener options.

 2. Polypropylene (PP) Jars

-- Pros: Good chemical resistance, high melting point (suitable for hot-fill processes), and clarity options available for showcasing product color.
+- Pros: Good chemical resistance, high melting point (good for hot-fill processes), and can be clear to show off the product’s color.

-- Cons: Slightly more permeable to gases than HDPE, and like HDPE, it is a traditional plastic with similar environmental perceptions.
+- Cons: Slightly more permeable to gases than HDPE, and it carries the same plastic baggage in consumers’ minds.

 3. Stand-Up Pouches (Mylar & Polyethylene Laminates)

-Flexible, foil-lined pouches are a popular modern choice for gummies.
+Flexible, foil-lined pouches have become a popular choice for gummies.

-- Pros: Superior barrier against moisture, oxygen, and light; lightweight and space-efficient, reducing shipping costs; often feature resealable zippers for freshness.
+- Pros: Superior barrier against moisture, oxygen, and light; lightweight and space-efficient, cutting shipping costs; often come with resealable zippers for freshness.

 4. Blister Packs (PVC/PVDC or Aluminum Foil)